vsch/flexmark-java/flexmark-ext-emoji/src/test/resources/ext_emoji_crash_spec.md

   <li>[ ] Fix: Swing preview HTML table has body row count reset or reversed so first row is like
   heading.</li>
   <li>[ ] Add: parser emulation family to parser configuration</li>
-  <li>[ ] Add: parser profile needs to be passed to functions handling formatting and prefix
+  <li>[ ] Add: parser profile needs to be passed to functions handling formatting and PREFIX
   generation.
 Now this can vary significantly from one parser family to another.</li>
-  <li>[ ] Fix: when ENTER deletes a list item prefix inserts extra blank line</li>
+  <li>[ ] Fix: when ENTER deletes a list item PREFIX inserts extra blank line</li>
   <li>[ ] Remove: smart asterisk, underscore and tilde handlers and options.</li>
   <li>[ ] Add: option for escaping special cases for <code>*</code>, <code>-</code>, <code>+</code>, <code>#</code> <em><code>N.</code></em> where <em>N</em> is numeric
   with a <code>\</code> so that it is not mis-interpreted as a special char at first non-blank of a